The pumping world is already hard and when you have to choose the right pump but you don’t have any experience, things can get hectic.

 Another thing you’ll likely be interested in when it comes to these breast pumps is the milk storage bags.
 Well, this is where the Elvie vs Willow also differ.

-Both the container and the bag have a capacity of 4oz.
+Both the container and the milk bag have a capacity of 4oz.
 The best part is that the milk can’t overflow as the pump is spill-proof.

 In fact, whether you fill the container or the proprietary bag, your Willow pumps will stop pumping when it is full.